apitrace/apitrace/README.markdown

 * prune the snapshots which are not interesting

-* to do a regression test, do:
+* to do a regression test, use `apitrace diff-images`:

-        glretrace -c /path/to/reference/snapshots/ application.trace

-  Alternatively, for a HTML summary, use `apitrace diff-images`:

         apitrace dump-images -o /path/to/test/snapshots/ application.trace
         apitrace diff-images --output summary.html /path/to/reference/snapshots/ /path/to/test/snapshots/